crosslink-ch/CL-School-of-Best-Practices/_includes/markdown/Performance.md

 [Minifying CSS](https://web.dev/minify-css/) is a common practice that reduces data transfer between the server and browser.
 Since modern web pages have a lot of CSS, compressing them is crucial to reduce bandwidth consumption.

 Use build tools like [Webpack](https://webpack.js.org/) or CDNs with query string parameters to minify CSS.
 Smaller CSS files can speed up download times and reduce render-blocking activity in the browser.
-[10up Toolkit](https://github.com/10up/10up-toolkit) does all this out of the box.
+[Cross-Link Toolkit](https://github.com/10up/10up-toolkit) does all this out of the box.

 <h4>4.2 Leverage Purge CSS</h4>